Citrus Fennel Salad

 You’ll also find that some orange juice seeps into the salad from the orange segments, acting like a natural dressing.

-How to make an orange fennel salad
+How to make a citrus fennel salad

 As with any salad, there’s not much to this.
 There are just 5 ingredients to toss together, then the 3 dressing ingredients to mix and drizzle over.